IIIF/api/source/presentation/4.0/model.md

 ##### Ambient Light

+`"type": "AmbientLight"`

 Ambient Lights evenly illuminates all objects in the scene, and does not have a direction or position.

 ##### Directional Light

+`"type": "DirectionalLight"`

 Directional Lights emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
 It does not have a specific position.

 If a DirectionalLight does not have an explicit direction, then the default is in the negative y direction (downwards).

-this is really that the light always has a direction of (-y) and is rotated from there.
+This is really that the light always has a direction of (-y) and is rotated from there.
 So no rotation = "default" direction.

 ##### Point Light

+`"type": "PointLight"`

 Point Lights emits from a single point within the scene in all directions.

 ##### Spot Light

+`"type": "SpotLight"`

 Spot Lights emit a cone of light from a single point in a given direction.

 If a SpotLight does not have an explicit direction, then the default is in the negative y direction (downwards).